MarcFaussurier/libftprintf/README.md

 ### implementation notes
 * gcc ... -D AT_EXIT=1 ... flag will likely boost your performance by using a global variable for storing specifiers and callbacks association.
+* all functions that exist with a larger type will use it as a parent for avoiding repetitions

 ### CREDITS: